 Note: The committee may not meet every month.
 Dates and times may change due to holidays or other conflicts.
+In the event of a statewide emergency, the TAC meeting may be held virtually, and specific meeting information will be posted at www.LakeSumterMPO.com.

-Citizens' Advisory Committee
+Community Advisory Committee

-The Citizens' Advisory Committee (CAC) is comprised of interested community members representing the various local governments, local civic and services organizations, advocacy groups, and special interest representatives as required by federal and state guidelines.
+The Community Advisory Committee (CAC) is comprised of interested community members representing the various local governments, local civic and services organizations, advocacy groups, multimodal representatives and special interest representatives as required by federal and state guidelines.
 This committee has a special advisory role to the LSMPO because it provides a necessary communication link between the MPO and the community it serves.
 The committee also solicits input and recommendations from other citizen groups and interested stakeholders when reviewing transportation plans and programs.